ryanlovett/datahub/docs/policy/policy_create_hubs.md

+---
-# Policy considerations for creating a new hub
+title: Policy considerations for creating a new hub
+---

 We have lots of prior experience creating 10+ new hubs catering to the diverse instructional needs of the campus audience.
 Our decisions to create a new hub were made with a lot of intuition about solving instructors' immediate needs effectively.
 The objective of this policy document is to codify these heuristics used while creating a new hub.
 Our policy should guide our decisions with regard to creating new hubs in the future.